 University of Maryland School of Medicine

-Description and Goals:
+Description and Goals of course:

 Visiting students interested in pursuing electives at the University of Maryland School of Medicine must apply through the Office of Student Affairs (OSA).
 All students must be in good academic standing and must be fourth-year medical students before starting their electives.
 Please contact Barbara Lindsay in the Office of Student Affairs at 410-706-7476 for information for applying for an elective or view the General Guidelines for Elective Application for Visiting Students.